codepath/android_guides/Google-Play-Style-Tabs-using-TabLayout.md

 ### Customize Tab Indicator Color

-Normally, the tab indicator color chosen is the [accent color](http://www.google.com/design/spec/style/color.html#color-color-palette) defined for your Material Design them.
+Normally, the tab indicator color chosen is the [accent color](http://www.google.com/design/spec/style/color.html#color-color-palette) defined for your Material Design theme.
 If you intend to override this color, you will need to create a style that overrides this color.

 ```xml
 <style name="MyCustomTabLayout" parent="Widget.Design.TabLayout">